aedobbyn/beer-data-science/present/brewsentation.md

 ========================================================
 In no particular order, some thoughts I've had plus suggestions from others:

+* More Shiny app features
+    * Beer searchability, tooltips over each point on hover
 * Join on other data
-  * e.g., Untappd or something scraped from the interwebs
+  * e.g., [Untappd](!https://untappd.com/) or something scraped from the interwebs
 * Beer consumption: how is this trending over time, for each style?
     * What drives the trend?
 Supply or demand?
         * <small> Do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more? </small>
-* Shiny app features:
-    * Beer searchability, tooltips over each point on hover
 * Some funky algorithm to generate new beer names